tryprotege/almanac/README.md

 ### Examples

+- Queries -> Link to doc
+- Advanced queries -> link to doc
+- Custom mcp server -> link to doc

 ### Concepts

-- What is GraphRag?
+- What is GraphRag? -> Link to doc
-- What is MCP?
+- What is MCP? -> Link to doc
-- Hybrid search explanation
+- Hybrid search explanation -> Link to doc

 ### Tools & Integration

 - which tool can integrate with ebee
+  // Claude desktop
+  // Roocode
+  // api clients

 ## Community & Support